kopja3/portfolio/README.md

 - Research and development tasks on computer vision-based identification of medication packages located partially or completely stacked on top of each other in the Fixu pharmacy dispensing machine.

 [Sensor Development Specialist](SensorDevelopmentSpecialist.md)
-- Development of a vibration measurement sensor using new technology.
+- Development of a vibration measurement sensor using novel technology.
 - Developed the installation method for a LevelSense tomography analyzer and was responsible for the electrical design and product development of a new technology carbon content analyzer.

 [ProjectModelDevelopmentProjectManager](ProjectModelDevelopmentProjectManager.md)